 By complying early, manufacturers can use the existing post-market data.
 They can even plan a post-market study to collect and submit clinical evidence with their technical documentation.

 Step 5: Quality Management System

 Since the EU MDR states that the Quality Management System should be proportional to the risk class and type of medical device.
-Class, I medical devices don’t need a very detailed system.
+Class I medical devices do not need a very complex system.

 However, it must still meet the minimum requirements defined in Article 10(9).